aldengolab/fake-news-detection/README.md

 ## Example Pipeline Run

-From within the pipeline directory, run:
+To execute the python with Logistic Regression and Naive Bayes, navigate to the pipeline directory, run:
 ```
-python run.py ../articles_deduped.csv
+python run.py ../articles_deduped.csv --models LR NB
 ```

-The first argument is the path to the datafile.
+The first argument is the path to the input datafile.
 To see a description of all arguments, run:

 ```
 python run.py --h